I’ve been living with depression for so long that I feel like I’ve gone through every symptom the condition has to offer.

 Bright light therapy (aka white light therapy) is often recommended for people with major depressive disorder with a seasonal pattern (aka SAD) or sleep disorders.

-More research is still needed, but evidence suggests it may have the potential to help people with depression and have antidepressant-like qualities.
+More research is still needed, but it may have the potential to help people with depression and have antidepressant-like qualities.
 My psychologist, and a few other experts I’ve met, also recommend these lights for people with other types of nonseasonal depression.

 Sitting in front of the light for a few moments is necessary to get your “dose,” meaning there’s no need to jump out of bed immediately.
 As my eyes fight to even open, I usually lean over, turn on the little box of sunshine in my room… and it’s sort of impossible to close them again.